Ministry of Defence (United Kingdom)

-The Ministry of Defence (MOD or MoD) is the department responsible for implementing the defence policy set by His Majesty's Government, and is the headquarters of the British Armed Forces.
+The Ministry of Defence (MOD or MoD) is a ministerial department of the Government of the United Kingdom.
+It is responsible for implementing the defence policy set by the government and serves as the headquarters of the British Armed Forces.

-The MOD states that its principal objectives are to defend the United Kingdom of Great Britain and Northern Ireland and its interests and to strengthen international peace and stability.
+Officially, its principal objectives are to defend the United Kingdom of Great Britain and Northern Ireland and its interests and to strengthen international peace and stability.
 The MOD also manages day-to-day running of the armed forces, contingency planning and defence procurement.

 The expenditure, administration and policy of the MOD are scrutinised by the Defence Select Committee, except for Defence Intelligence which instead falls under the Intelligence and Security Committee of Parliament.

+The Ministry of Defence has been involved in commercial activities; an example of which is their 2025 announcement to supply Norway with warships, the UK's largest warship export deal by value.